ywkawai/FE-Project/README.md

 # FE-project

 ## What is FE-project?
-FE project provides a library and some sample programs for some discontinuous Galerkin methods Futhermore, some dynamical cores of atmospheric and oceanic model with DGM will be provided.
+This project provides a library and some sample programs for some discontinuous Galerkin methods.
+Futhermore, some dynamical cores of atmospheric and oceanic model with DGM will be provided.

 - Example of simulation results by nonhydrostatic atmospheric models with nodal DGM